dapr/proposals/0012-BIRS-distributed-scheduler.md

 For **Service Invocation**, this building block could also benefit from a scheduler in that it would enable the scheduling of method calls between applications.

 As of now, Dapr does have an **input cron binding** component, which can allow users to schedule tasks.
 This requires the component yaml file, where users can listen on an endpoint that is scheduled.
 This is limited to being an input binding only.
-The Scheduler Service will enable the scheduling of jobs to scale across multiple replicas, while guaranteeing at most once execution of each trigger.
+The Scheduler Service will enable the scheduling of jobs to scale across multiple replicas, while guaranteeing that a job will only be triggered by 1 Scheduler Service instance.

 *Note:* Performance is the primary focus while implementing this feature given the current shortfalls.